HubertIGL/HubertIGL/README.md

-👋 Hi, I'm Hubert Iglinski
+👋 Hi, I'm Huberto

-🎓 Currently working as a Logistics Manager and Adjunct at WSB Merito University in Poznań 🌱 I'm a beginner developer exploring the world of programming 📚 PhD in Transport and Logistics
+🎓 Currently working as a Logistics Manager
+🌱 I'm a beginner developer exploring the world of programming 📚 PhD in Transport and Logistics
 🔭 Interested in blockchain technology and smart contracts development